Lambertia orbifolia: Description

-Taxonomy and naming
+Taxonomy

-Lambertia orbifolia was first formally described in 1964 by Charles Gardner from a specimen collected at the Scott River by Alfred John Gray in January 1945.
+Lambertia orbifolia was first formally described in 1964 by Western Australian State Botanist Charles Gardner from a specimen collected at the Scott River by Alfred John Gray in January 1945.
 The description was published in the Journal of the Royal Society of Western Australia.
 The specific epithet (orbifolia) is from the Latin words orbis meaning anything circular and -folius meaning "-leaved".

-Two subspecies have been named (Lambertia orbifolia C.A.Gardner subsp. orbifolia ms and Lambertia orbifolia subsp.
-'Scott River Plains' L.W.Sage 684) but not formally described.
+Three subspecies of L. orbifolia have been described in the journal Nuytsia in a 2023 genetic analysis of existing scattered populations, and the names are accepted by the Western Australian Herbarium and Plants of the World Online: